IntersectAustralia/intersect-training-theme/courses/_course002/modules/02-code-blocks.md

 # Mix it up

-If you want to mix headings, text and code together in an inset by nesting blockquote (`>`) characters.
+If you want to mix headings, text and code together in an inset, use blockquote (`>`) characters to group them together.
 For example:

 ~~~
-> ## This is an inset in a blockquote
+> # Mixed items in an inset
 > You can use whatever you like in here.
 > It's especially good for examples, because you can mix plain text and code
 > ```python